amineraf/notebook-server/README.md

 - The Pyaload should be as follow  via curl:
  $ `curl -X POST http://localhost:8080/execute -d '{"code": "%python print 1+1 ", "sessionId": "96385214524588888"}'`
-- The code to be interpreted, it must have the format:%language codewhere language is one of the supported languages (look project description),
+- The code to be interpreted, it must have the format:%language code knowing that  language is the supported languages.
-- if The code is null or it didn't the above format or include not supported language the error message will be displayed
+- If the code is null or it didn't the above format or include not supported language the error message will be displayed

-### 3- Adding new Language
-- Use the template package to add new language
-- Add this language to the Enum
-- Add the new module in the general pom.xml
+- If the request excedd the time out parameter an error message will ocurr.
+The paramater of the time out is `pring.mvc.async.request-timeout` under notebook-server-webapp>>application.properties